A B C D E F G H I J M N O P R S T V W

 Operations Objectives

 Operations objectives are intended to bolster and enhance an entity's basic production operations such as manufacturing, inventory control, quality assurance, and cycle time.
-The demands of the marketplace are the driver setting operations objectives and are critical to the success of the company.
-They provide a focal point and the motivation for allocation of company resources.
+The demands of the marketplace are the drivers setting operations objectives and are critical to the success of the company.
+They provide a focal point and the motivation for the allocation of company resources.

 Organizational Chart